crashoverride777/swifty-sk-scroll-view/README.md

 What you do here is in line 1 you init the helper with you scene dimensions.
 You also pass along the scene for reference and the moveableNode you created at step 2.
 Line 2 is where you set up the content size of the scrollView, in this case its twice as long as the screen height.

-Step4: - Add you labels or nodes etc and position them.
+Step 4: - Add you labels or nodes etc and position them.

 ```swift
 label1.position = CGPointMake(CGRectGetMidX(self.frame), CGRectGetMidY(self.frame) - self.frame.size.height)